kjolley/BIGSdb_documentation/dbase_setup.rst

 Creating databases
 ==================

 There are templates available for the sequence definition and isolate databases.
-There are SQL scripts found in the sql directory.
+These are SQL scripts found in the sql directory.

 To create a database, you will need to log in as the postgres user and use these templates.
 For example to create a new sequence definition database called bigsdb_test_seqdef, navigate to the sql directory and log in as the postgres user, e.g.::